kashmir96/osoappliance/content/directory/appliance-repair-technicians/doug-robinson-appliances.md

 categories: ["New Zealand"]
 tags: ["Hamilton"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/doug-robinson-appliances.webp
+ image: /img/laundryappliance/33.webp
- alt: 'Logo for Doug Robinson Appliances the New Zealand from Hamilton'
+ alt: 'NewZealand from dougrobinsonappliances'
 ---

 # Doug Robinson Appliances is an Appliance Repair Technician Company operating in Hamilton, New Zealand.